Sarah Dorsey: Early life

-Marriage and family
+Marriage

-In 1852, Ellis married Samuel Worthington Dorsey, an older man who was a member of a prominent Maryland family.
-His father Thomas Beale Dorsey had accumulated large cotton plantations in the Tensas Parish region, which Samuel inherited.
+In 1852, Ellis married Samuel Worthington Dorsey, a former lawyer who was a planter in Tensas at the time of the marriage.
+His father Thomas Beale Dorsey had accumulated large cotton plantations in the Tensas Parish region, which used slave labour, and Samuel inherited them after his death.
 Between the Dahlgren-Routh-Ellis plantations on Sarah's side and Samuel's plantations, the newlyweds were rich.
 They settled first in Maryland but moved to a Routh family plantation near Newellton in Tensas Parish, Louisiana.